 I examine how partisan cues and political elites affect the behavior of citizens.
 I experimentally demonstrate that partisan cues alter decision-making in political and apolitical contexts, and that average citizens evaluate the performance of their congressional representatives heuristically.
-This reveals the pervasive role of simple heuristics---cognitive shortcuts used to quickly make decisions---in citizen decision-making.
+This reveals the pervasive role of simple heuristics--cognitive shortcuts used to quickly make decisions--in citizen decision-making.
 My work shows the influence of partisan polarization across many kinds of social interactions and illuminates new challenges in democratic accountability.
 My experimental work is both inspired by and contextualized with large-scale computational text analysis.

 How Words and Money Cultivate a Personal Vote: The Effect of Legislator Credit Claiming on Constituent Credit Allocation